-One school of thought defines intellectual assets as the understanding of and reporting on an entity's networks and client bases (related structural assets), management team and employees (human resources) and intellectual assets and business processes (organizational structural assets).
+One school of thought defines intellectual assets as the understanding of and reporting on an entity's networks and client bases (relational assets), management team and employees (human resources) and intellectual assets and business processes (structural assets).
 Below, we introduce DBJ's intellectual assets and activities according to this segmentation.